Oracy Intent, Implementation and Impact

 Listening protocols enable our pupils to learn to engage with ideas, learn from their peers and hear new vocabulary in practice.
 These protocols for listening enable our children to understand how to self-regulate in discussion.
 In addition, at a rate that is appropriate, our children learn different roles to play in discussions to help manage talk and encourage the development of speaking and listening skills which provide a structure for discussions, meaning that eventually our pupils can self-govern talk.

-Our children experience Oracy in every aspect of their school day and it sits at the heart of their learning across the curriculum.
+Our children experience oracy in every aspect of their school day and it sits at the heart of their learning across the curriculum.
 At this phase, our pupils are given different opportunities to present, perform and debate to their peers, the wider school and the community.

-Implementation of Oracy in KS2
+Implementation of oracy in KS2

-In the final phase of their primary journey with us, our pupils embed their Oracy skills and begin to self-regulate more effectively when speaking and listening.
+In the final phase of their primary journey with us, our pupils embed their oracy skills and begin to self-regulate more effectively when speaking and listening.
 They learn to choose the appropriate register, body language and vocabulary to suit their audience.

 Talk guidelines are still use to structure group discussions, encouraging our pupils to self-govern.
 Active listening continues to be revisited and embedded to support our pupils to engage critically with complex ideas, learn from their peers and hear new vocabulary in practice.
-At this phase, additional opportunities are given to allow our pupils to step out of a discussion and observe talk to consolidate their understanding of Oracy skills and in turn offer critique and support to their peers to improve.
+At this phase, additional opportunities are given to allow our pupils to step out of a discussion and observe talk to consolidate their understanding of oracy skills and in turn offer critique and support to their peers to improve.

 By the end of their journey through our schools, our pupils will have learnt the skills to be able to clearly articulate their thinking, reason, justify, clarify and challenge.
 They will speak confidently and with clarity in a range of scenarios: class presentations, performances, debates and assemblies to a range of audiences and with skills fit for the purpose of their talk.